babashka/sci/doc/forking.md

 - A function defined before a fork resolves Vars and SCI refs in the world where it is invoked, provided that world belongs to the same context lineage.
+- An interpreted function returned by `eval-string*`, `eval-string+`, or `eval-form` is bound to the context that returned it when the host invokes it directly.
+When invoked from evaluation in a related descendant, it selects that active descendant instead.
+This context association is kept in a weak identity registry and does not change the function's metadata.
 - Dynamic binding frames remain thread/evaluation scoped.
 A fork snapshots root bindings; it does not capture a running continuation or binding frame.
 - Hosts that suspend interpreted code can explicitly capture its dynamic